Quickstart

 - Try to break it — ask something it shouldn't know, try to go off-topic, test the escalation path.

-- Go back and refine your Training Context and Persona based on what you find.
+- Go back and refine your Training Context and System Prompt based on what you find.

 Step 6 — Install the chat widget on your website